 The Music Program seeks to support a diverse range of musical forms with a high priority given to applicants that demonstrate a commitment to the performance of works by Canadian composers.

-First-time applicants to the Music Program are advised to speak to the Music Officer prior to submitting an application to confirm eligibility.
+First-time applicants to the Music Program are advised to speak to the Music Program Manager prior to submitting an application to confirm eligibility.